djacquel/pygmeeweb.com/_posts/2013-10-13-cms-day05-sonata-page-installation.markdown

 Installing Donata Page Bundle in order to finish our CMS.

 Hello !
-Fifth day of our tuto on how to make a small CMS with Symfony and Sonata bundles.
+Fifth day of our [tutorial on how to make a small CMS with Symfony and Sonata bundles]({% post_url 2013-09-23-cms-day00 %}).
+Previous article [Sonata User Installation]({% post_url 2013-10-04-cms-day04-sonata-user-installation %}).

 Today we'll install Sonata Page Bundle.
+You can read the [Sonata page documentation](http://www.sonata-project.org/bundles/page/master/doc/index.html).

+## Writing tests

+As we [have Behat installed]({% post_url 2013-09-26-cms-day02-behavior-driven-development-with-behat-and-mink %}), we can write tests for Sonata Page install.

+{% highlight bash %}
+touch src/My/BDDBundle/Features/04-sonata-page-install.feature
+{% endhighlight %}

+{% highlight yaml %}
+@sonataPage
+Feature: sonata page installation
+  In order to manage site pages
+  As a smart developer
+  I need to get Sonata page installed

+  Scenario: Managing Sonata page elements from dashboard
+    Given I am logged
+    And I go to "/admin/dashboard"
+    Then I should see "sonata_page"
+    And I should see "sonata_notification"
+{% endhighlight %}

+The result of a **bin/behat --tags="sonataPage"** command will ask you to implement a new *iAmLoggedInAsAdmin* step.
+Just open **src/My/BDDBundle/Features/Context/FeatureContext.php** and add :
+{% highlight php %}
+// src/My/BDDBundle/Features/Context/FeatureContext.php

+    /**
+     * @Given /^I am logged in as admin$/
+     */
+    public function iAmLoggedInAsAdmin()
+    {
+        $this->visit('/admin/login');
+        $this->fillField('username', 'admin');
+        $this->fillField('password', 'admin');
+        $this->pressButton('_submit');
+    }

+{% endhighlight %}

+The result of a **bin/behat --tags="sonataPage"** will now give you errors and that's good !

 ##Install